aresti/primalscheme/README.md

 primalscheme is a tool for designing primer panels for multiplex PCR.
 It uses a greedy algorithm to find primers for tiling amplicon generation for multiple reference genomes.
 It works best on viral isolates of known lineages e.g. outbreak strains.

+## web interface

+a web interface is available at [primalscheme.com](https://primalscheme.com/), although it does not currently support all available options.

 ## requirements

 * Linux, macOS or Windows